web-platform-tests/wpt/docs/writing-tests/testdriver-tutorial.md

 ### What about testdriver-vendor.js?

-The file [testdriver-vendor.js](https://github.com/web-platform-tests/wpt/blob/master/resources/testdriver-vendor.js) is the equivalent to testdriver-extra.js above, except it is run instead of testdriver-extra.js in browser specific test environments.
+The file [testdriver-vendor.js](https://github.com/web-platform-tests/wpt/blob/master/resources/testdriver-vendor.js) is the equivalent to testdriver-extra.js above, except it is run instead of testdriver-extra.js in browser-specific test environments.
 For example, in [Chromium web_tests](https://cs.chromium.org/chromium/src/third_party/blink/web_tests/).

 ### What if I need to return a value from my testdriver API?